 Nebraska law requires each of the state's 23 NRDs to have an active and operational Ground Water Management Plan.
 These plans contain integrated strategies for managing the quality and quantity of the District's ground water resources.

-The NRD administers many programs and activities in response to its plan and maintains a detailed set of Ground Water Rules and Regulations (Oct.
-1, 2011).
-Changes to the Rules & Regulations were approved by the NRD Board in August 2013, after a public hearing.
-They will take effect on November 1, 2013.
-You can view those pending changes here.
+The NRD administers many programs and activities in response to its plan and maintains a detailed set of Ground Water Rules and Regulations (March 1, 2014).

 A Ground Water Annual Review is issued each March for the preceeding year.